-Students learn about behaviours they can implement in uncomfortable and/or unsafe situations, including online interactions.
+In Year 5, students learn about behaviours they can implement in uncomfortable and/or unsafe situations, including online interactions.
 Students learn about ways they can make decisions and take action to promote safe and healthy lifestyle practices in a range of contexts.
-They focus on the importance of preventive measures to enhance their own health and promote a healthy lifestyle, and further refine their social and collaborative work skills.
+They focus on the importance of preventive measures to enhance their own health and promote a healthy lifestyle.